StephanieAgatha/tech-test-mnc/README.md

 | **Required**.
 Paseto Token |

 #### Activity Logs & HTTP Request Incoming
-Recorded and saved to activity.log & request.log file
+Recorded and saved to activity.json & request.json file
 #### example :
 Customer has been logged in :
 ```